SphericalCopper/Star-Wars-Fan-Reviews/README.md

 There were noticeably more male than female viewers overall.

-### Viewership based on whether respondent identifies as a fan
+### Viewership based on whether respondent identified as a Fan

 ![fan or not](https://i.gyazo.com/0fc98f2e43200b0b237463cc4684a7e6.png)

 For viewership numbers between self-described fans and non-fans, the results are very predictable. **While fans tend to have watched the original movies more, they're also more likely to have seen all 6 movies**.
 For instance, the difference between the most viewed and least viewed movies by fans is only around 15-20%.
 In contrast, among non-fans while on average the original movies were seen more, non-fans are a lot more likely not to have seen one or more of the 6 movies.
 For instance, the difference between the most viewed and least viewed movies by non-fans is nearly 60%.
 This is likely in part because non-fans are less likely to see a movie out of interest in a franchise, and instead base their decision to see it around other factors like the movie's ratings.

-### Fan ratings based on whether respondent identifies as a fan
+### Fan ratings based on whether respondent identified as a Fan

 ![fan or not ratings](https://i.gyazo.com/f4d5a693a2f5b1769ed9b229f461bfc8.png)